influxdata/telegraf/plugins/inputs/nats_consumer/README.md

 store the information provided in the subject in a meaningful way.
 An `_` denotes an ignored entry in the subject path.
+Please see the following example. store the information provided in the subject in a meaningful way.
+An `_` denotes an ignored entry in the subject path.
 Please see the following example.

 ## Example Configuration for subject parsing